DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture10.md

 \$ 4,078.07 profit (net of fees and the swap dealer’s spread etc).

 Consequently, to speculate with interest rate swaps:
-- If you believe that the yield curve will shift up, then enter into an interest rate swap as the pay fi xed, receive floating party.
+- If you believe that the yield curve will shift up, then enter into an interest rate swap as the pay fixed, receive floating party.
-- If you believe that the yield curve will shift down, then enter into an interest rate swap as the receive fi xed, pay floating party.
+- If you believe that the yield curve will shift down, then enter into an interest rate swap as the receive fixed, pay floating party.

 ---